trshemanske/tacoma-crc/README.md

 generated html, noting all relevant tags for CSS classes and grepping my way through all of Andrew's core documents to find the right elements to tweak.

-This is far from a polished standalone theme, and I really have no interest in pushing beyond the cosmetic changes I have made.
+This is far from a polished standalone theme.
 Still I hope it may encourage others to play.

 ## Road Map Coming